-- 2.10.1 For the avoidance of doubt a licensed vehicle is always a licensed vehicle including when being used for private purposes.
+2.10.1 For the avoidance of doubt a licenced vehicle is always a licenced vehicle including when being used for private purposes.
 At all times when a vehicle is licensed as a taxi or private hire vehicle, unless an exception has been granted under subsection 2.10.4, the vehicle must display the licence plate provided by the Council, securely fixed externally in a prominent position on or above the rear bumper of the vehicle.
-Plates attached by magnets must not be removed when the licensed driver is not working at any time, save for when parked overnight outside the driver's home. - 2.10.2 At all times when a vehicle is licensed as a taxi or private hire vehicle, the vehicle must display the internal vehicle licence plate provided by the Council, securely fixed to the upper left of the windscreen (passenger side). - 2.10.3 The licence plates must be clearly identifiable and legible to the public at all times. - 2.10.4 Exemption to the requirements of subsection 2.10.1 may be given to private hire vehicles used for executive hire, corporate contracts, school contracts or work of a similar nature.
-In order to qualify for exemption: - (i) a written letter of exemption issued by the Council must carried in the vehicle at all times, - (ii) the licence plate must be carried in the vehicle at all times, - (iii) a 'tax disc' style exemption disc issued by the Council must be displayed on the front windscreen of the vehicle, and - (iv) the vehicle must be undertaking the nature of work for which the exemption was granted.
+Plates attached by magnets must not be removed when the licenced driver is not working at any time, save for when parked overnight outside the driver's home.

+- 2.10.2 At all times when a vehicle is licensed as a taxi or private hire vehicle, the vehicle must display the internal vehicle licence plate provided by the Council, securely fixed to the left of the windscreen (passenger side). - 2.10.3 The licence plates must always be clearly identifiable and legible to the public.
+An authorised licensing officer may suspend a licensed vehicle if they believe the licence plate is illegible or missing. - 2.10.4 Exemption to the requirements of subsection 2.10.1 may be given to private hire vehicles used for executive hire, corporate contracts, school contracts or work of a similar nature.
+To qualify for an exemption, the Council will require proof of the nature of work proposed to be undertaken. - 2.10.5 If an exemption is granted, the following requirements apply: - (i) a written letter of exemption issued by the Council must always be carried in the vehicle, - (ii) the licence plate must be always carried in the vehicle, - (iii) a 'tax disc' style exemption disc issued by the Council must be displayed on the front windscreen of the vehicle, and - (iv) the vehicle must be undertaking the nature of work for which the exemption was granted.

 If any of these four criteria are not met, subsection 2.10.1 will apply.